xingjianleng/VTBench/README.md

 ## 🔥 News

-- **May 18, 2025:** We releases the demo on [huggingface space](https://huggingface.co/spaces/huaweilin/VTBench)!
+- **May 18, 2025:** We released the demo on [huggingface space](https://huggingface.co/spaces/huaweilin/VTBench)!
 Pick your favorite image and try out over 20+ visual tokenizers.

 ## 🔍 Why VTBench?